iamcanturk/erklig/README.md

 ## 🌟 About

-**ERKLIG** is a powerful, open-source Bash-based security tool designed to detect hidden backdoors, web shells, and malicious code snippets in web servers.
+**ERKLIG** is a powerful, open-source security tool written in Go, designed to detect hidden backdoors, web shells, and malicious code snippets in web servers.
 Built for security professionals, system administrators, and developers who need to quickly scan and analyze potentially compromised web applications.

+### 🎉 v2.0.0 - Mighty Engine

+> **Complete rewrite in Go!** ERKLIG now features parallel scanning, entropy-based detection, and professional HTML reports.
+The original Bash version is preserved as `erklig-lite.sh` for lightweight deployments.

 ### 🏛️ Name Origin